 Dr Femi Owolade

-I am a researcher specialising in British colonialism, legal pluralism, and their enduring legacies in postcolonial Nigeria and beyond.
-My work explores how colonial legal infrastructures continue to shape contemporary legal orders and inequality in Africa.
+I am a researcher specialising in British colonialism, legal pluralism, and their enduring legacies in postcolonial Africa.
+My work explores how colonial legal infrastructures continue to shape contemporary legal orders and inequality.

 I am an Associate Fellow of the Royal Historical Society.
 Previously, I was a Research Associate at Sheffield Hallam University.
 I completed my PhD at King's College London.

 My forthcoming book, Legal Pluralism as a Colonial Project in Africa, will be published by Routledge in 2026.
-My commentary has appeared in Al Jazeera, Gatestone Institute, and The Conversation.
+My commentary has appeared in Al Jazeera and The Conversation.